 Forbes.com states in an article, “The 5 Big Banks That Reject the Most Small-Sized Business Loans,” that JPMorgan Chase is listed at number two with a 11.6 percent rejection rate.
 The article urges small business owners to build relationships with their local community banks, and use federal funded money from such institutions to help grow local businesses.

 Long Wait Periods

-While top business lenders are approving loans in as little as two days, Chase Bank can take upwards of a month.
+While top business lenders are approving loans in as little as one day, Chase Bank can take upwards of a month.
 It can take as little as three weeks, but that’ll depend on your paperwork being in order and the length of time of your business.
 The longer you have been in business the more likely you will be approved.

 No Discounts Available

 There are no prepayment penalties on a business loan, but Chase does not offer a pre-payment discount to reward a company that pays back their loan early.
 Some leading business loan companies will do just that.